-In most cases, your tattoo can be covered up by a new design that sits over your existing tattoo.
-Generally speaking, cover-ups can be performed on tattoos of any color, size, and design.
+In most cases, your tattoo can be cover up by a new design that sits over your existing tattoo.
+Generally speaking, cover-ups can be perform on tattoos of any color, size, and design.

 In most cases, tattoo artists will consider black to be the most effective color to cover up a tattoo with.
 A reputable tattoo artist will see you for a consultation so they can assess the size and color of your tattoo and work to create a design that can cover it adequately.